Enlarging letters Home Information Contacting Map

 2,0 2,0 0 0 0 4,0 0 8,0

-Inverted files and signature files.
+Inverted files.
 Index compression.
 Example: Efficient implementation of the cosine rule with tf-idf.
 Example: Lucene.

 T P L Alt Ext.
 L Stu A. time Total